-Floors including sub-floors Repair category: 1 Notes: Sections of flooring are loose/uneven.
+Floors including sub-floors Repair category: Notes: A deflection was noted to the flooring within the dining room.
+Further investigation may be required.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.